UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-8.md

     - `HasNoData` is a property on the view model which is derived from the `HasData` property on the Model
 - An activity indicator (hidden by default) is added.
 It appears when it's `IsRunning` property is set to true.
     - `IsRunning` is bound to the ViewModel property `IsRequestingFromNetwork`
-    - You may recall from the previous section this is set true before a network trasnaction, and false once completed or failed.
+    - You may recall from the previous section this is set true before a network transaction, and false once completed or failed.
     - This property is simply _passed through_ via the ViewModel as it needs no modification or conversion.
 - New Button has been added
     - The Clicked event handler is set to `DoAboutButtonClicked`.
 Shock and horror I hear you cry...this is not using a binding!